 Although most motorcycle accident cases are resolved here, the insurance company might refuse to budge.
 If that happens, your motorcycle accident lawyer might advise filing a lawsuit to pursue the money you need and deserve to cover your motorcycle accident damages.

-Yes, if you hire a motorcycle accident lawyer, they can definitely deal with the insurance companies for you.
+When you hire a Georgia motorcycle accident, they’ll protect you in any way they can.
 They can handle the communication, negotiation, and all other interaction with the insurance companies so you don’t have to.
-This is actually preferable for most injury victims.

 Insurance companies care most about making money and losing as little money as possible.
 When they receive a personal injury claim after an accident, they will look for ways to reduce what they have to pay.
 That might include doing things like: